 The way to prevent chronic illness and to optimize health is to take an active role in addressing healthcare risks before they become a problem.
 Getting tested when you still feel good gives you a benchmark for later comparison when the inevitable happens and hormones decline.

 Because bioidentical hormones have the same molecular structure of the hormones made naturally by your body, there are relatively few side effects.
 Side effects occur mainly when the dosage of hormone is too high for the individual.
-Both Dr. Scott and Nurse Practitioners Elise and Sue monitor and evaluate each patient consistently to assure balanced and proper dosing.
+Both Dr. Scott and Nurse Practitioner Elise monitor and evaluate each patient consistently to assure balanced and proper dosing.

 No, not in most cases.
 We will always consider your individual medical history before prescribing hormones.
 Not all estrogens are created equal.
 Fears of increased risks of heart disease and breast cancer with estrogen therapy have mainly come from the WHI study that was stopped prematurely in the summer of 1992 because of an increased risk of breast cancer and heart disease that was seen in women taking Prempro.
 This study actually highlights the risks of estrogen therapy with non-bioidentical (synthetic) hormones, which is NOT the type prescribed by our office.
 This study also highlighted the risks of synthetic progestins.

 Hormones that are non-bioidentical use a one-size-fits-all approach to hormone therapy with hormones that are foreign to the human body.
 We cannot generalize these study results to all estrogens.
 Conversely, bioidentical hormones, which are the same as what is in your body naturally, have been proven to be safe.

 We use only bioidentical hormones at Dr. Scott’s office and the two main estrogens that we replace are E2 – Estradiol and E3 – Estriol.
 As far as heart disease, bioidentical hormone therapy has never been shown to increase the risk of heart disease.
 In fact, hormone replacement with bioidentical hormones has been shown to decrease the risk of heart disease as well as other conditions such as osteoporosis.

 When an educated provider prescribes Bioidentical Hormones in the proper manner, there are no increased risks of the occurrence of breast cancer or heart disease.